motorrin/Arch_Smart_Update/README.md

   > *Recommendation:* Wait **6 hours**.
 - **📦 Standard Packages & AUR:**
   > *Recommendation:* Wait **3 hours**.
+- **💡 Customizing the lists:** You don't have to wait for an update to add your specific apps to these categories!
+You can easily append your own packages to the NUKE, CRIT, or FEAT lists using the user_packages.conf file, and your changes will survive all future script updates.

 ---

+## 📁 Configuration & Customization

+On its first run, the script creates a configuration folder at `~/.config/arch-smart-update/` and downloads the latest default templates from GitHub.

+To ensure your personal settings are never overwritten by script updates, the configuration is split into two types:

+**1. Developer Managed (Auto-updating via GitHub):**
+- `packages.conf` — The master list of categorized packages.
+- `*.default.conf` — Templates showing the latest recommended syntax.

+**2. User Managed (Safe from overwrites):**
+- `user_packages.conf` — Add your own packages to the threat levels here.
+For example: `CRITICAL_PKGS+=("my-important-app")`.
+- `custom_commands.conf` — Define custom update commands (e.g., `flatpak update -y`).
+If populated, the script will run these *instead* of standard pacman/topgrade utilities.
+- `reflector.conf` — Your custom `reflector` command for generating mirrorlists.

+Whenever the master configuration on GitHub is updated, the script will quietly pull the changes without touching your custom files!

 ## 📋 Dependencies